The Top 10 Accelerated JD Programs (2026)

 - Structure: Four semesters and two summer sessions

-Accelerated Program Curriculum (w/ Co-op)
+Accelerated Program Curriculum (with Co-op Option)

 - Summer 1: 15 credits